How to build a website like Airbnb

 Using no-code tools to launch your first version is a much faster way than custom development.

-In fact, even if you do know how to code, I'd still recommend considering this option.
-Again, your time and focus are your most important resource, and no-code can free those up for more important work.
+In fact, even if you do know how to code, we still recommend considering the no-code route first.
+Again, your time and focus are your most valuable resources, and no-code can free those up for more important work.

 A common toolset could be: